jeremytammik/tbc/a/1545_forge_raycast.md

 Here is the result:

-[Q@14:19 PM] How can I invoke `Raycaster.intersectObjects` with viewer fragments?
+[Q@14:19] How can I invoke `Raycaster.intersectObjects` with viewer fragments?

-[Q@21:35 PM] I solved my `Raycaster.intersectObjects` challenge by [generating my own threejs mesh from the lmv original](https://github.com/jeremytammik/forgefader/compare/0.0.13...0.0.15).
+[Q@21:35] I solved my `Raycaster.intersectObjects` challenge by [generating my own threejs mesh from the lmv original](https://github.com/jeremytammik/forgefader/compare/0.0.13...0.0.15).

-[A@21:39 PM] Ok well, for the record, you can intersect the whole scene using `viewer.impl.rayIntersect`, or you can do it per model via `model.rayIntersect`, or per mesh via `VBIntersector.rayCast`.
+[A@21:39] Ok well, for the record, you can intersect the whole scene using `viewer.impl.rayIntersect`, or you can do it per model via `model.rayIntersect`, or per mesh via `VBIntersector.rayCast`.
 The first two approaches take advantage of the spatial index acceleration structure.

-[Q@21:42 PM] Thank you for the info!
+[Q@21:42] Thank you for the info!
 I assume these approaches would offer multiple advantages: (i) more efficient (ii) easier to set up and use (iii) more fool- and future-proof.
 Do you agree?

-[A@21:43 PM] Probably better to use the high level hit testing APIs instead of messing with internal mesh representation directly... i.e. avoid doing fragile stuff like `this.viewer.impl.getRenderProxy(this.viewer.model, fragId)`.
+[A@21:43] Probably better to use the high level hit testing APIs instead of messing with internal mesh representation directly... i.e. avoid doing fragile stuff like `this.viewer.impl.getRenderProxy(this.viewer.model, fragId)`.

 In summary, please ignore the interesting solution I present above and use the built-in viewer functionality instead.